lincolnh0/zendit/README.md

 - [ ] More extensive HTML to Jira's ADF parsing
 - [x] Extend visibility option (currently limited to group)
 - [x] Ability to log time on issue
+- [ ] Code review and comment workflow

 ## FAQ
 ### Any reason why I should switch?